 Without a doubt, the best ways to see Iceland are to hire your own car and explore at your own pace, or research different tour companies so you can simply go along for the ride and enjoy the sights.
 But if you want to make sure you can rely on taxis in some form whilst in Iceland, read on.

-Normal taxis operate as in any big city, however, it’s more common to wait for a taxi at a designated taxi stand.
+Normal taxis operate as in any big city; however, it’s more common to wait for a taxi at a designated taxi stand.
 You can hail a cab from the street if you’re in a busy area, but this is less common than waiting for one at a designated stand.
-You can also call a taxi company and book it ahead of your journey.
-Both of these services run 24 hours anywhere in the city.
-If you’re within Reykjavík you can just call and wait a short while for the taxi, but if you’re outside the main city it is advisable to pre-book.
+You can also call a taxi company and book a cab ahead of your journey.
+Both services run 24 hours anywhere in the city.
+If you’re in Reykjavík, you can just call and wait a short while for the taxi, but if you’re outside the main city, it is advisable to pre-book.

 For a general short journey, often only within the city, there are two major companies: Hreyfill Bæjarleiðir and BSR.
 Both their taxis can be booked online or by phoning: